 So if you’re thinking about taking a trip to London and you want to get a ticket, do it the moment you book your flights.
 I only wish I were joking.

-Sneaky Trick Number Three for Getting a Ticket to the Warner Bros Studio Tour
+Sneaky Trick Number One for Getting a Ticket to the Warner Bros Studio Tour

 Book a tour – or transport inclusive ticket from a tour operator.